martynas-subonis/model-serving/README.md

       potentially leading to higher memory consumption.
     - **Library Efficiency:** The Rust `ort` crate is an unofficial wrapper and might manage memory differently compared to the official ONNX Runtime SDK for Python, which is mature and highly optimized.
+    - **Threading Configuration:** The Rust implementation uses more intra-threads, which contributes to some additional memory consumption.
+However, this likely accounts for only a minor portion of the overall difference observed.

-**The last memory point is just a consequence of a more important factor: Python’s maturity and extensive ecosystem for machine learning.
-Rewriting these serving strategies in Rust can introduce challenges, such as increased development effort, potential performance trade-offs where optimized crates are unavailable, and added complexity.
-However, Rust's benefits may sometimes justify the effort, depending on specific business needs.**
+The last memory point is just a consequence of a more important factor: Python’s mature and extensive ecosystem for machine learning.
+Rewriting these serving strategies in Rust can introduce challenges, such as increased development effort, potential performance trade-offs where optimized crates are unavailable (or one has to write them), and added complexity.
+However, Rust's benefits may sometimes justify the effort, depending on specific business needs.

+Using inference-optimized solutions like ONNX Runtime can significantly enhance model serving performance, especially for larger models.
+While this article uses a small model (MobileNet V3-small, ~1.53 million parameters), the benefits of ONNX Runtime become more pronounced with more complex architectures.
+Its ability to optimize computation graphs and streamline resource usage leads to higher throughput and reduced latency, making it invaluable for scaling model-serving solutions.